Chicago, Burlington and Quincy 5632: Scrapping and legal disputes

 — — Robert Dowdy’s letter about No. 5632 and Richard Jensen’s other equipment; sent to Jensen on September 24, 1969.

 On September 25, the C&WI sold No. 5632, No. 4963, and the freight cars of parts to the Erman-Howell division of the Luria Brothers Scrap Company for $5,800, and on October 2, with assistance from BRC, the C&WI moved the consist at 1 mph to Erman-Howell's scrapyard.
 Upon entry in the yard, No. 5632 derailed on a sharp curve, and its derailed state was only discovered sometime later by an Erman-Howell employee.
 The C&WI sent Jensen the $5,800, but he sent it back, and he made many attempts to re-purchase Nos.
 5632 and 4963 from Erman-Howell for their scrap value, but the company refused to sell them.
 In November 1972, crews at Erman-Howell wanted to relocate No. 5632 within the yard, but they had no easy way to perform the task of re-railing the locomotive, so they dismantled it and shipped its remains to a nearby facility to be smelted down.

 In early 1973, when Jensen learned about No. 5632's scrapping, he quickly filed a lawsuit against both Erman-Howell and the C&WI for illegal conviction of his property.
 Several court sessions followed, one of which included Erman-Howell being required to bring several locomotive parts and tools from the freight cars to court.
-Simultaneously, in 1974, the American Freedom Train Foundation offered Jensen $100,000 to restore No. 5632 for use in pulling the Bicentennial Train, but since the locomotive had already been scrapped, Jensen had to reject the offer.
+Simultaneously, in 1974, the American Freedom Train Foundation offered Jensen $100,000 to restore No. 5632 for use in pulling the cross-country Bicentennial Train, but since the locomotive had already been scrapped, Jensen had to reject the offer.
 The C&WI later offered to pay Jensen $6,000 of lost scrap value with interest, but Jensen declined and asked for more.
 A subsequent offer of $150,000 was also declined.
 In December 1978, the court ruled that the sale to Erman-Howell was illegal and that the C&WI had to pay Jensen $707,302—the combined scrap value Jensen believed his lost equipment was worth—in compensatory damages and $1 million in punitive damages.
 The C&WI appealed the order, and a new settlement was pending until Jensen’s death in March 1991.

 Legacy

-As of 2025, the legacy of No. 5632 lives on with two CB&Q O-5A's and two O-5B's being preserved and on static display in certain parts of the United States.
+No. 5632 had been one of five members of the CB&Q O-5 class to be preserved around the time of its scrapping.
+The remaining four preserved class members remain on static display at the following locations: